sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 ## Let's not get carried away, here

-This is different from, say, referring to a standard by its code,
-like: `IETF RFC 3543` or `ITU-T Q.703:1992` (for some standards, you need to refer to year or version).
+This is different from, say, referring to an international standard by its code, like: `IETF RFC 3543` or `ITU-T Q.703:1992` (for some standards, you need to refer to year or version).
 You use such things to "explain why you're doing something", or "why some constant(s) have some value(s)".

 Also, providing a reference to a book or an article/paper, for example to "point" to the definition of an algorithm used, is fine.